 Derby application developers will need to learn SQL.
 SQL is the standard query language used with relational databases and is not tied to a particular programming language.
 No matter how a particular RDBMS has been implemented, the user can design databases and insert, modify, and retrieve data using the standard SQL statements and well-defined data types.

-SQL-92 is the version of SQL standardized by ANSI and ISO in 1992; Derby supports entry-level SQL-92 as well as some higher-level features.
-Entry-level SQL-92 is a subset of full SQL-92 specified by ANSI and ISO that is supported by nearly all major DBMSs today.
-This chapter does not teach you SQL.
+SQL is standardized by ANSI and ISO; Derby supports entry-level SQL as well as some higher-level features.
+Entry-level SQL is a subset of the full SQL specified by ANSI and ISO that is supported by nearly all major DBMSs today.

+This section does not teach you SQL.
 You will find reference information about the particulars of Derby's implementation of SQL in the Derby Reference Manual.